Mutual Funds – A Detailed Guide

 A mutual fund is an indirect way of investing in equities, bonds, money market instruments, and other financial assets.
 It is like a group buying program for securities, where a large number of investors deposit money in a collective pool to be used by an expert, a.k.a. the fund manager, for buying a bucket of securities, called a portfolio, based on the fund’s investment objective.
 Here in this article, we are going to discuss everything you need to know about mutual funds.
 We will be covering the investment objective, how mutual funds work, how to invest in mutual funds, pros and cons of mutual funds, and benefits of investing in mutual funds.
 So let’s dive into the matter.

 The company that floats owns and operates a mutual fund is called a fund house.
 It also goes by the name of an Asset Management Company (AMC).
-Some of the prominent AMCs in India are Aditya Birla Sun Life Mutual Fund, Franklin Templeton Mutual Fund, HDFC Mutual Fund, DSP BlackRock Mutual Fund, ICICI Prudential Mutual Fund, and SBI Mutual Fund, etc. There are more than 20,000 mutual fund schemes in India managed by 40+ fund houses.
+Some of the prominent AMCs in India are Aditya Birla Sun Life Mutual Fund, Franklin Templeton Mutual Fund, HDFC Mutual Fund, DSP Mutual Fund, ICICI Prudential Mutual Fund, and SBI Mutual Fund, etc. There are more than 20,000 mutual fund schemes in India managed by 40+ fund houses.

 The price of a mutual fund is denoted by Net Asset Value or NAV of one unit of the scheme.
 NAV is calculated by dividing the market value of securities held by the fund by the total number of units of the fund.
 Movement in NAV denotes the performance of the fund, just like a movement in share price.
-Before educating yourself about how to invest in mutual funds, let us first understand why should you invest in mutual funds.
+Before educating yourself about how to invest in mutual funds, let us first understand why you should invest in mutual funds.

 Objectives of Mutual Funds